 This can be a challenging time for hospital executives.
 Facing an industry that has been disrupted by a pandemic, incumbents may face even greater challenges ahead, such as meeting pent-up demand, catering to higher levels of uncompensated care, addressing social determinants, educating nervous consumers, and competition from new entrants.
 New entrants—not the typical health care providers of today—and consumers are expected to drive change and innovation in health care in the next 10 years (figure 2).
 This was in response to a question asked before the pandemic, and the disrupted industry may be even more ripe for consumers and disrupters to demand and bring about change.

 Hospitals had to shift their investments and priorities rapidly to respond to the pandemic.
 To sustain innovation, they now should continue to invest in the following:

-After strategic decisions have been made, an important step is rethinking the organisation’s capital investment strategy and making a plan to move forward.
+After strategic decisions have been made, an important step is rethinking the organization’s capital investment strategy and making a plan to move forward.
 Instead of investing in beds, hospitals should focus capital investments on digital and technology capabilities, particularly virtual offerings.

 If anything, the devasting pandemic has taught everyone that hospitals can transform.
 The hospital of the future may be nearer than we think.

 Innovation starts with insight and seeing challenges in a new way.
 Amid unprecedented uncertainty and change across the health care industry, stakeholders are looking for new ways to transform the journey of care.
 Our US Health Care practice helps clients transform uncertainty into possibility and rapid change into lasting progress.
-Comprehensive audit, advisory, consulting and tax capabilities can deliver value at every step, from insight to strategy to action.
-Our people know how to anticipate, collaborate, innovate and create opportunity from even the unforeseen obstacle.
+Comprehensive audit, advisory, consulting, and tax capabilities can deliver value at every step, from insight to strategy to action.
+Our people know how to anticipate, collaborate, innovate, and create opportunity from even the unforeseen obstacle.
 Learn more.